Christian Gonzalez

-Christian Gonzalez (born June 28, 2002) is an American football cornerback for the Oregon Ducks.
-He played for the Colorado Buffaloes before playing one season with Oregon in 2022, where he received all-conference honors.
+Christian Emilio Gonzalez (born June 28, 2002) is an American professional football cornerback for the New England Patriots of the National Football League (NFL).
+He played two seasons of college football for the Colorado Buffaloes and one with the Oregon Ducks prior to being selected by the Patriots in the first round of the 2023 NFL draft.
 He is the younger brother of Colombian-American hurdler Melissa Gonzalez.

 Early life

-Gonzalez was born on June 28, 2002, in Carrollton, Texas, and grew up in The Colony, Texas.
-He attended The Colony High School, where he was rated a four-star prospect as a cornerback and wide receiver.
+Gonzalez was born on June 27, 2002, in Carrollton, Texas.
+He grew up in The Colony, Texas, and attended The Colony High School, where he was rated a four-star prospect as a cornerback and wide receiver.
 Gonzalez initially committed to play college football at Purdue University before enrolling at the University of Colorado.

 College career

-Gonzalez would become at fulltime cornerback upon joining the Colorado Buffaloes football team in 2020 and started every game as a freshman, making 25 tackles with five pass deflections.
+Gonzalez would become a full-time cornerback upon joining the Colorado Buffaloes football team in 2021.
+He started every game as a freshman, making 5 tackles with five pass deflections.
 As a sophomore, he had 53 tackles, 5.5 tackles for loss, and five passes broken up.

 Gonzalez transferred to the University of Oregon in 2022 to play for the Oregon Ducks.
 He was named first-team All-Pac-12 after recording 45 tackles, 7 pass breakups, and 3 interceptions.
-He declared for the 2023 NFL Draft following the season.
+After the season, Gonzalez decided to forgo his remaining two years of eligibility and enter the 2023 NFL draft.